ad2017gd/ColdConsole/README.md

 # ColdConsole

 ## What is this?
-This is self-written DOS that is going to be better then any other DOS.
+This is self-written OS.

+## Versions:
+ColdConsols Planum

 ## And who are the Developers?
  - CreepiYT (me)